MarieHouillon/FACILE-RS-actions/docs/joss/paper.md

 # Summary

 The FACILE-RS (Findability and Accessibility through Continuous Integration with Less Effort for Research Software) Python package facilitates the archival and long term preservation of research software repositories.
-It consists in a set of Python scripts, which simplify the maintenance of software metadata by automating its generation and synchronization in various formats from a unique metadata file that is manually maintained.
+It consists of a set of scripts, which simplify the maintenance of software metadata by automating its generation and synchronization in various formats from a single manually maintained metadata file.
 FACILE-RS also makes it easier to publish and archive software releases according to the Open Science paradigm and the FAIR (Findable, Accessible, Interoperable, Reusable) principles for Research Software by offering tools to automate the creation of releases and the upload to persistent research data repositories.

 In particular, FACILE-RS automates: